It's me, the sea lady

 I am broadly interested in reproductive behavior, marine biology, and fish.
 Specifically, I am interested in sexual selection, courtship behavior, and the interaction between parasites and sex.

-I am currently a PhD student at the University of Alabama, Tuscaloosa, in the Earley Lab where I am studying the maintenance of males and their reproductive behavior in the very unique mangrove rivulus fish (Kryptolebias marmoratus).
+I am currently a PhD Candidate at the University of Alabama, Tuscaloosa, where I am studying host sex-parasite interactions and reproductive behavior in the mangrove rivulus fish (Kryptolebias marmoratus).
 You can check more information here.

 In the past, I conducted research at Estación Costera de Investigaciones Marinas, in Las Cruces, Chile over several separate trips.
 I investigated the effects of predators on prey using an invertebrate system and fish.
 I also participated in various intertidal and subtidal studies including quadrat and transect surveys and specimen collections.
 I was also a research assistant on a field excursion to Easter Island in December 2018.
 Because of my experience in Chile, I am proficient in Spanish.